Josehower/next-js-13-with-apollo-cache/README.md

 - A Next.js project
 - A GraphQL API endpoint to query

+### GitHub Access Token

+To access the GitHub GraphQL API, you will need to generate a personal access token.
+You can generate a personal access token by following the steps below:

+1. Navigate to your [GitHub settings](https://github.com/settings/profile) and select the **Developer settings** option from the left sidebar

+2. From the developer settings page, select **Personal access tokens** and then click on **Tokens (classic)**

+3. Click on **Generate new token** and select **Generate new token (classic)**

+4. Give your token a descriptive name, such as "GitHub API", and select the following scopes:

+- `repo` (full control of private repositories)
+- `user` (read/write access to profile info)

+5. Click on **Generate token** to create the token

+6. Save the generated token securely, as it will only be shown once.
+This will be your API key, which you can use to authenticate your API requests to the GitHub API

+**Important**: API tokens provide full access to your GitHub account and should be treated with the same care as a password.
+Do not share your API key with anyone and make sure to revoke it immediately if it is compromised.

 ### GraphQL setup with Apollo Client

 1. In your terminal, run the following command to install the necessary dependencies: